mrutten/vim/README.md

 - vim-airline: lean & mean status/tabline
 - vim-airline-themes: a collection of themes for vim-airline
-- NerdTree: a tree explorer plugin for vim
 - vim-devicons: adds file type icons to Vim plugins such as: NERDTree, vim-airline, CtrlP, unite, Denite, lightline, vim-startify and many more

 ## Nerd-fonts